toncho11/IBM_5160_Motherboard_Logic_Analyzer/README.md

 - IBM 5160 checkpoints codes: http://www.minuszerodegrees.net/5160/post/5160_post_checkpoint_codes.htm

 ### Extra notes:
-- when using the 'Simple Psarallel' in Logic 2 your computer might become overloaded.
+- when using the 'Simple Parallel' in Logic 2 your computer might become overloaded.
 Use: start /affinity 4 C:\Progra~1\Logic\Logic.exe to limit the resouces used by Logic 2.